motiv-labs/janus/examples/plugin-cb/README.md

 You can also use [vegeta](https://github.com/tsenart/vegeta) which is a HTTP load testing tool.

 Here we are going to send 10 req/s during 30s.
-IN this time you can easily stop `service1` and see how the circuit will react.
+In this time you can easily stop `service1` and see how the circuit will react.

 ```sh
 echo "GET http://localhost:8080/example" | vegeta attack -rate=10 -duration=30s | vegeta report